JSandusky/unrimp/README.md

 Unrimp Description
 ======
 Unified renderer implementation ("Un r imp").
 Extensive examples from basic to advanced are provided as well.
-Originally started as modern renderer replacement for the [PixelLight](https://github.com/PixelLightFoundation/pixellight) engine.
+Originally started as modern renderer replacement for the [PixelLight](https://github.com/PixelLightFoundation/pixellight) engine which was in active development between 2002-2012.

-The first public source code release after starting the project on Friday, 1 June 2012 was on January 03, 2013.
+The first public Unrimp source code release after starting the project on Friday, 1 June 2012 was on January 03, 2013.

 Features